MitchellDStein/MSteinCyberSec/_posts/2022-02-14-htb-forest.md

 ```

 ## Bloodhound
-<<<<<<< HEAD

-I used Bloodhound to enumerate this machine and find relationships between the users and groups.
+I used `Bloodhound` to enumerate this machine and find relationships between the users and groups.
 To do this you must first upload SharpHound.exe to the remote machine through Evil-WinRM and collect all the information you can.

 ![SharpHound](https://mitchelldstein.github.io/assets/images/Forest/SharpHound.png)

 To get the created json files off the machine, you can use Impacket-SmbServer and connect to it through Evil-WinRM.

-Opening Bloodhound and importing the graphs provides the following graph
+Opening `Bloodhound` and importing the graphs provides the following graph

 ![BloodHound](https://mitchelldstein.github.io/assets/images/Forest/BloodHound.png)